Just up the coast from Puerto Vallarta, you'll find this chill beach-side town.

-Come see Las Islas Marietas, a set of tiny islands found just off the coast of Sayulita, and home to some of Mexico's most famous birds.
+Come see Las Islas Marietas, a set of tiny islands found just off the coast of Mexico (a bit south from Sayulita), and home to some of Mexico's most famous birds.
 Ever heard of the blue-footed-bobby?
 It has bright turquoise feet!
-The rocky coasts are also home to an impressive coral reef and some unique sea life (sometimes the Marietas Islands are nicknamed Mexico's Galapagos).
-But we think you're going to want to visit these islands to swim on the secret, totally Instagram worthy beach, Playa Del Amor.
+The rocky coasts are also home to an impressive coral reef and some unique sea life — sometimes the Marietas Islands are nicknamed Mexico's Galapagos.
+But we think you're going to want to visit these islands to swim on the secret, totally Instagram-worthy beach, Playa Del Amor.

 To reach the beach, you have to go out by boat tour where you'll anchor off the coast and either swim or kayak through the narrow, 50-foot sea-filled tunnel that will lead you to the beach.
 Once you arrive, you'll see an almost perfect circular hole of blue sunshine above you, and a sandy beach complete with gentle turquoise waves.
 You can see why this place is so popular!

 There are a limited number of guests allowed on Playa Del Amor, and only during certain days of the week.
-Your time on the beach is limited to help protect the wildlife around the island (typically you'll get 30 minutes or an hour on the beach).
-You have to go with a tour which makes it a kind of expensive option, since it's very restricted and very popular, but it's possible!
+Your time on the beach is limited to help protect the wildlife around the island (typically you'll get 30 minutes to an hour on the beach).
+You have to go with a tour which makes it a kind of expensive option, but it's possible!

 Sayulita Tours is one of the popular options for exploring the islands from Sayulita, and they do offer trips to Playa Del Amor.
 You'll want to look into tour options very early because tours sell out very quickly.